Supply chain management: Circular supply chain management

-Supply Chain Engineering
+Supply chain engineering

 Although it has the same goals as supply chain engineering, supply chain management is focused on a more traditional management and business based approach, whereas supply chain engineering is focused on a mathematical model based one.

 Digitizing supply chains

 Consultancies and media expect the performance efficacy of digitizing supply chains to be high.
 Additive manufacturing and blockchain technology have emerged as the two technologies with some of the highest economic relevance.
+A broader overview of digital supply chain technologies, including enterprise systems, warehouse and transportation management, IoT, robotics, digital twins, and artificial intelligence, is available.